 This is a time for children to develop their listening skills, self-confidence (while sharing at show and tell), and learning about current events.
 This is a most enjoyable time for children, as they share ideas and express their thoughts through stories, poems, songs and finger plays.
 Weekly themes are also discussed at circle time, giving children an opportunity to learn more in depth about a particular topic of interest.

 Self-expression through art is an important part of the weekly program.
 The children are encouraged to develop their creativity and self-esteem through arts and crafts.

-Music is an important form of self-expression allowing the child an ongoing exploration of themselves.
+Music is an important form of self-expression, allowing the children an ongoing exploration of themselves.
 Through different types of music, a child develops listening skills and an appreciation for different styles of composing.
 We introduce the children to singing, humming, movement, rhythms, beats and playing various instruments.

-Through weekly the children are encouraged to increase their physical limits, which in turn, allow them to develop confidence in their ability.
+Through weekly physical activities, the children are encouraged to increase their physical limits, which in turn, allows them to develop confidence in their ability.

-A variety of extra curricular activities are offered after school by experienced instructors in the school.
+A variety of extra-curricular activities are offered after school by experienced instructors in the school, which may include:

 - Eric Mobil Gym

 - Kinder Dance